 Give us copies of receipts for covered drugs that you paid for.
-You can ask us to pay you back for our share of the cost of the drug.
+You can ask us to pay you back for the drug.

 Here are some times when you should give us copies of your receipts:

 - When you buy a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit - When you pay a copay for drugs that you get under a drug maker's patient assistance program - When you buy covered drugs at an out-of-network pharmacy - When you pay the full price for a covered drug